leocomsci/Statnet33/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to express my gratitude to [Dr. Humphrey O. Obie](https://scholar.google.com/citations?user=rxRSkJwAAAAJ) for his invaluable guidance and mentorship throughout the project.
+I would like to express my gratitude to [Dr. Peng Wang](https://scholar.google.com/citations?hl=en&user=FWgnwbIAAAAJ) and [Dr. Eureka Priyadarshani](https://www.linkedin.com/in/eureka-priyadarshani-50ab409a/?originalSubdomain=au) for their invaluable guidance and mentorship throughout the project.
 I also would like to thank my team members for their support, contributions to this project, and for being good friends.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>